What You Need to Do To Get Rid of Pool Foam Easily and Swiftly

 What is Pool Foaming?

 A foamy pool is what it sounds like.
 It’s a pool that looks like there are loads of foam in it.
-Foam can be white, blue, green or any other colour depending on the kind of chemicals or pH level your pool has.
+Foam can be white, blue, green, or any other color depending on the kind of chemicals or pH level your pool has.

 Just remember this rule: if you see bubbles on the surface of your water when you open up your skimmer basket (or anywhere else), then you have foam!